Apros7/AI-Projects/Impersonator/README.md

 Validation: 2.1502
 ```

-with the neural network having a total of 22K params and after 300000 epochs.
+with the neural network having a total of 22K params and after 300000 total steps (processed batches).